w0unc/w0unc.github.io/_posts/tests/2020-04-06-laurel-testing-session.md

 access:							'Public' # Who will be able to join us for the event.
 Should be a value of 'Club', 'School', or 'Public'.
 rsvp:								'No' # Provides a note if RSVP via email is required.
 transportation:			'Yes' # Provides a note if transportation will be provided.
-status:							'Planned' # Provides a note if the event has been cancelled or is planned.
+status:							'Cancelled' # Provides a note if the event has been cancelled or is planned.
 Should be a value of 'Attending', 'Planned', or 'Cancelled'.
 visible:						'Yes' # Hides or shows the event in feeds.
 excerpt_separator:	<!--more-->
 ---

-We are planing to attend this Laurel VEC testing session.
-Please review the details before testing day.
+This testing session has been cancelled due to the COVID-19 outbreak.

 <!--more-->

+~~We are planning to attend this Laurel VEC testing session.
+Please review the details before testing day.~~

-We will have limited transportation available for the event.
-Anyone who wishes to drive their own vehicle can do so.
+~~We will have limited transportation available for the event.
+Anyone who wishes to drive their own vehicle can do so.~~

-Please arrive at least 15 minutes before the start of the exam.
-You should bring a #2 pencil, your ID, a copy of your previous Amateur Radio license if you have one, and a basic calculator.
+~~Please arrive at least 15 minutes before the start of the exam.
+You should bring a #2 pencil, your ID, a copy of your previous Amateur Radio license if you have one, and a basic calculator.~~